Clifftech123/design-patterns-handbook/README.md

 ### Real World Example

 Think of a **recruitment agency**.
 A company calls the agency and says "we need a worker."
-The company does not go out and create the worker themselves — they just make the request.
+The company does not go out and create the worker themselves.
+They just make the request.
 The agency decides which specific person to send: a developer, a designer, or a tester, depending on what the company needs.
-The company does not know or care exactly who is coming — they just know the person will be able to do the job.
+The company does not know or care exactly who is coming.
+They just know the person will be able to do the job.

 That is the Factory Method.
 Your code asks for an object.
 The factory decides which specific type to create and hands it back.
 You work with it without needing to know exactly what it is under the hood.

 ### Problems it solves

 - **The company should not need to know who they are getting.** They just need someone who can do the job.
-The agency handles the decision of who to send — the company never has to worry about the details.
+The agency handles the decision of who to send.
+The company never has to worry about the details.
 - **What if the company needs a different type of worker tomorrow?** They call the same agency.
 The agency decides.
-The company's process does not change — only the agency's decision does.
+The company's process does not change, only the agency's decision does.
 - **What if a new type of worker needs to be introduced?** A new specialist agency is created to handle that.
 Everything else stays exactly the same.

 ### In Simple Terms